Sketch comes with four Boolean operations you can use to combine and create complex shapes.

 - Subtract removes the area of a shape from the one underneath it.

-- Intersect creates a shape from the areas where the selected shapes overlap.
+- Intersect creates a new shape from the areas where the selected shapes overlap.

-- Difference creates a shape from the areas where the original shapes don’t overlap.
-It’s the opposite of Intersect.
+- Difference creates a shape from the areas where the original shapes don’t overlap (the opposite of Intersect).

 Boolean operations apply from the top layer down.
-So, if you were to draw a smaller circle inside a larger circle and apply the Subtract operation , you’d create a donut shape.
+For example if you were to draw a smaller circle inside a larger circle and apply the Subtract operation , you’d create a donut shape.

-When you apply a boolean operation to two or more shapes, it will group the original shapes together in a new combined shape group.
+When you apply a Boolean operation to two or more shapes, it will group the original shapes together in a new combined shape.

-With combined shapes, boolean operations are non-destructive, so you can edit the original shapes and change the result at any time.
-You can even even bring together two or more combined shapes with a new boolean operation.
+With combined shapes, Boolean operations are non-destructive.
+That means you can edit the original shapes and change the result at any time.
+You can even even bring together two or more combined shapes with a new Boolean operation.

 You can expand a combined shape just like a normal group in the Layer List.
-When you do this, you’ll see all the different shapes that make up your combined shape and the different boolean operations applied to them.
+The group will contain all the different shapes that make up your combined shape, along with the Boolean operation that you applied to it.

-To hide any of the original shapes in your combined shape, Control-click on them in the Layer List and select Hide Layer (or use ⌘⇧H).
-This will change how your combined shape appears in the Canvas.
+To hide any of the original shapes in your combined shape, Control-click on them in the Layer List and select Hide Layer, or use ⌘⇧H. Keep in mind that this will change how your combined shape appears on the Canvas.

 You can also create a combined shape in the Layer List by dragging one shape layer on top of the other.
-This will apply the Union boolean operation by default.
+This will automatically apply the Union boolean operation.